Lavar Scott: O'Reilly Auto Parts Series

+On December 8, 2025, it was announced that Scott will drive full-time in the No. 45 for Alpha Prime Racing for the 2026 season.

 Personal life

 Scott is from Carney's Point, New Jersey.
 His mother was a drag racing driver and obtained a license to drive in the NHRA, and his grandfather also raced cars.
 His older brother raced in quarter midget racing events at nearby Airport Speedway in New Castle, Delaware at a young age.
 He has been inspired by fellow African-American NASCAR driver Bubba Wallace who started his career racing on dirt tracks and for Rev Racing/in the Drive for Diversity program like Scott, and Steve Park, who competed in local short track races in the Northeastern United States early in his career like Scott.
 In addition, Scott is close friends with fellow NASCAR driver Rajah Caruth.
 The two of them, both African-Americans, were part of NASCAR's Drive for Diversity program for Rev Racing together.

-Scott graduated from Penns Grove High School in 2021 and was on the school's wrestling and outdoor track teams according to NJ.com.
+Scott graduated from SCVTS in 2021 and was on the Penns Grove High School wrestling and outdoor track teams according to NJ.com.

 Scott is not related to NASCAR driver Wendell Scott.